Table of Contents

 Non-Occupancy Charges: Court Judgement

 Ans.
-Non-occupancy charges are often calculated as a percentage of the regular maintenance fee, typically capped at 10% by local regulations.
+Non-Occupancy Charges are usually a percentage of the regular maintenance fee, often capped at 10% by local housing laws.

 Ans.
-In case the owner of a unit fails or refuses to pay the Non-Occupancy Charges, the housing society can send a reminder notice to the owner.
-The Managing Committee has the right to declare the owner a ‘defaulter’ and withheld the no-dues certificate.
-In certain circumstances, society can initiate a legal proceeding to collect the withheld/due amount.
+If the owner fails to pay, the housing society may send reminder notices, declare the owner a defaulter, and withhold the no-dues certificate.
+In serious cases, the society can initiate legal action to recover the outstanding amount.

 Recommended Reading